-Resignation dates for schools in the UK
+Resignation dates for Maintained schools in England and Wales

 Teachers moving school

 Because the dates for Easter move each year, if a teacher resigns at the end of the Spring term and takes up another teaching post in a different local authority, then they will be paid up to the day before their new school opens for the Summer term if it is earlier than 1st May.